March 18, 2005

 Upholding the sanctity of life by condemning abortion also received support collectively in the early church.
 The Synod of Elvira (ca. 305 or 306) and the Council of Lerida in 524 condemned abortion.
 By the twelfth century A.D. two scholars (Ivo Chartes and Gratian) noted that from the fourth century to their day over 4,000 canons had been issued affirming the sanctity of life.
 In the sixteenth century, Martin Luther asserted that “those who pay no attention to pregnant women and do not spare the tender fetus are murderers and parricides.”
 John Calvin said, “The unborn child though enclosed in the womb of its mother, is already a human being … and should not be robbed of the life which it has not yet begun to enjoy.”

 The influence of Christianity’s opposition to abortion resulted in anti-abortion laws in numerous Western countries well into the twentieth century.
-In 1945 Dietrich Bonhoeffer reflected the Christian church’s long-standing opposition to abortion. ”Destruction of the embryo in the mother’s womb is a violation of the right to live which God has bestowed upon this nascent life.”
-Bonhoeffer’s statement was typical of the formal stand the church took from its beginning.
-Before the twentieth century one cannot find a single Christian leader or church body that violated the sanctity of life by approving abortion on demand, as is now so common in Europe and North America, even among many holding membership in a Christian church.
+In 1945, Dietrich Bonhoeffer reflected the Christian church’s long-standing stance, stating, “Destruction of the embryo in the mother’s womb is a violation of the right to live which God has bestowed upon this nascent life.”
+Bonhoeffer’s statement was typical of the church’s official view, one that remained unchanged for centuries.
+Just as with modern movements advocating specific values, people today seek guidance in other areas, including choices for entertainment.
+Sites like 코리아카지노사이트 추천 are frequently searched as individuals look for reputable platforms that align with personal ethics or trusted recommendations.
+Before the twentieth century, there was hardly a single Christian leader or church body that violated the sanctity of life by supporting abortion on demand, a view now widely debated even among those with strong faith traditions in Europe and North America.

 Christianity has left an abiding mark on the sanctity of human life in the past.
 What about the future?